telerik/maui-docs/controls/treeview/templates/item-template.md

 The examples below shows how to define custom `ItemTemplate` by using the `ItemTemplate` property.

-### Example with ItemTemplate on RadTreeView level:
+## Defining an ItemTemplate on RadTreeView Level

 **1.** Define the `RadTreeView` and `ItemTemplate`: